LadiesOfCodeGroupSessions/hangman-frontend/README.md

 - remove cypress - DONE
 - focus on unit testing, replace enzyme with react testing library - DONE
 - create new page for game (seperate game and welcome screen) - NOT NEEDED
-- create component that draws the lines for each character of secret word
+- create component that draws the lines for each character of secret word - DONE
 - create component that show keyboard and disables incorrect letters
 - create alert for game outcome
 - create function that takes lives and returns correct image